pnp/pnpcore/samples/Demo.AzFunction.ManagedIdentity/README.md

-﻿# PnP Core SDK - Azure Function with Managed Idendtity Sample
+﻿# PnP Core SDK - Azure Function with Managed Identity Sample

 This solution demonstrates how to build Azure function that connects to a SPO site using: